csuka/ansible_role_memcached/README.md

 # Ansible Role: Memcached

-An Ansible Role that installs Memcached on RedHat/CentOS/OL 7.
-Tested with Ansible v2.9 and higher.
+An Ansible Role that configures and installs MemcacheD on EL 8.

- * 1.0.0 initial release
- * 1.0.1 lowercase memcached user in template

-## Vars
+## variables

 The configuration is by default set at `/etc/sysconfig/memcached`.